The Lachman Test is performed by the clinician to assess laxity of the anterior cruciate ligament when there is a suspected tear.

 The Lachman test assesses three things:

-• how far in millimetres the tibia moves forward in relation to the femur
+• how far in millimetres the tibia moves forward in relation to the femur.
+This evaluates the restraint provided by the anterior cruciate ligament (ACL).

 • how this compares with the same test in the unaffected knee.
 Five mm or more is highly suggestive of a complete ACL tear.